 Meanwhile, Alyson Shotz calls her show "Infinite Space."
-For all its ups and downs, it literally does have a crazy quilt, a kind of origami Persian rug.
+For all its ups and downs, it literally does have a crazy quilt, a kind of origami or Cubist Persian rug.
 I admired how the folds make it both too fragile and too spiky to cross.

 Like Lethbridge, Jonathan Lasker favors impasto in distinct lines.
 Ground, colored shapes, and monochrome drawing again amount to distinct applications.
 However, Lasker's lines run the width of a painting—or way longer.
 Bright red lines form a grid, while thinner black lines coil in on themselves like old string.
 Other shapes just go along for the ride.
 And all that leaves plenty of space for the bright white ground.

 Maybe every artist wishes paint looked as good as right out of the tube.
-Lasker's appears squeezed out of a tube the size of human being.
+Lasker's appears squeezed out of a tube the size of a human being.
 In their simplicity, his designs suggest a cartoon without a subject.
 If Lethbridge offers a textbook version of Abstract Expressionism, Lasker creates the graphic novel.
 Perhaps the action figures saved painting and departed.
 Perhaps Lasker buried them in white, in honor of the death of abstract art.

 While his installation may not look like a textbook, it has something in common with one.
 In 1976, when painting last faced a dead end, Jennifer Bartlett catalogued its elements and put them through their paces.
 In Rhapsody, her grid the size of a gallery gave painting back its childhood memories and a less pretentious future.
 Lasker's open spaces, simple forms, arbitrary recombinations, and felt rhythms do something similar but less ambitious.
 They are hard to resist, but they do not manage to sum up the past or start over from scratch.
 Then again, textbooks are getting dumbed down, too.